What is Crouzon Syndrome?

 Depending on the severity of Crouzon Syndrome, your child may have some or all of the following surgeries:

-New advances in procedures to treat Crouzon Syndrome are constantly being developed.
+New advances in procedures to correct Crouzon Syndrome are constantly being developed.
 Be an advocate for your child!

 How do I get help for my child?